 The implementation timeline for this proposal is long-term (6+ years).
-County Roads is the lead agency for the project.
+Collaboration between City of Morgan Hill and County of Santa Clara is needed to move the proposal forward.

 There are currently no funding sources dedicated towards this proposal.
-The City of Morgan Hill, the County of Santa Clara, and VTA will work together to identify a funding source in the future.
+The City of Morgan Hill and the County of Santa Clara will continue to work together to identify a funding source in the future.